 How Do I Respond to Being Sued for Credit Card Debt?

-Bank of America and its lawyers count on you to disregard the lawsuit.
-Why?
-Because if you do not defend yourself, BoA is more likely to get an easy win against you through a default judgment.
-A default judgment is a court order that favors the plaintiff (Bank of America) if the defendant (you) fails to respond to the lawsuit or appear in court.
-If Bank of America gets a default judgment against you, it may garnish your bank accounts, put a lien on your property, or seize your property to get the money.
+Bank of America and its lawyers count on you to disregard the lawsuit because if you do not defend yourself, BOA is more likely to get an easy win against you through a default judgment.
+If Bank of America becomes a judgment creditor against you, it may garnish your bank accounts, put a lien on your property, or seize your property to get the money.

 You can protect yourself from a default judgment by responding to the lawsuit.
-You must file a written response with the court handling your case within the required period.
-Additionally, you must provide a copy to BoA’s lawyers.
-Your answer should:
+You must file a written response also known as an Original Answer with the court handling your case within the required period.
+Additionally, you must provide a copy to BOA’s lawyers.

 - Address Bank of America’s allegations.
 Accept or deny each of Bank of America’s allegations against you.